PT-Akar-Inti-Teknologi/standards/cicd/README.md

 ## Setup

-Add `Jenkinsfile` and `sonar-project.properties` to the root of your repository.
+1. Add `Jenkinsfile` and `sonar-project.properties` to the root of your repository.
+2. Modify `sonar.projectKey` and `sonar.projectName` inside `sonar-project.properties` to match your repository name and descripton.

 That's it.
 The next commit you push will be picked up by Jenkins.